This post was updated on 22nd Jan 2020 with additional details from the developer of the conversion script.

 Markdown is a simplified version of HTML that is widely used by a number of content management systems around the Internet.
-If you want to know how to convert WordPress to Markdown, this post may help
+If you want to know how to convert WordPress to Markdown, this post may help.

-Even the new WordPress editor, Gutenberg, supports Markdown out of the box.
+The new WordPress editor, Gutenberg, supports Markdown out of the box.
 But if you export your WordPress site, the output is an XML file.
 This XML file is no good for importing into content management systems that support Markdown.

 If you’re a regular reader of this blog, you will know that I have migrated this site a number of times.
 So I thought I would explain the process I use to convert WordPress to Markdown.